 At level 90 (we cover levelling Brewmasters below), you’ll use the following priorities to aggro monsters onto you:

 You can pull at range using Dizzying Haze or Provoke.
 After the pull, use Tiger Palm.

-- If you have 2 or less Chi and it’s available, use Keg Smash.
+- **Top Priority:** If the Shuffle buff is about to go down, use Blackout Kick.
+If you have 2 or less Chi and it’s available, use Keg Smash.

-- If you have taken any damage and it’s available, use Expel Harm.
+- **Second Priority:** If you have taken any damage and it’s available, use Expel Harm.

-- Use Jab unless you have 0 or 1 Chi and Keg Smash is off CD.
-Otherwise, or if you don’t have Energy for Jab, use Tiger Palm.
+- **Third Priority:** Use Jab.
+If you don’t have Energy for Jab, use Tiger Palm.